weaviate/weaviate-io/developers/weaviate/current/graphql-references/additional-properties.md

 The `id` field contains the unique uuid of the data object.

+# vector

+The `vector` fields contains the vector representation of the data object

 # creationTimeUnix

 The `creationTimeUnix` field is the timestamp of when the data object was created.